Georgian mafia

-The Georgian mafia (ქართული მაფია) is an organized crime network in Europe, which has produced the largest number of "thieves in law" in all former USSR countries and controls and regulates most of the Russian-speaking and fully controls Russia and Georgia mafia groups.
-They are very active in Russia and Europe.
+The Georgian mafia (ქართული მაფია) is an organized crime network in Georgia, Israel and Europe, which has produced the largest number of "thieves in law" in all former USSR countries and controls and regulates most of the Russian-speaking and fully controls Russia and Georgia mafia groups.

+Georgian criminal groups are very active in Russia and Europe.
 The Georgian mafia has two major criminal clans from Tbilisi and Kutaisi.
 Georgia always had a disproportionately high number of crime bosses and still has a majority of the 700 or so still operating in the post-Soviet space and western Georgia (Kutaisi Clan) is particularly well represented.

 In many of its rules or "laws", the Georgian mafia parallels the Sicilian Mafia.

 History

 Soviet period

-A mug shot of Joseph Stalin.
-Before coming to power, he was engaged in criminal activity during the early 1900s.

 Georgia is a small Eurasian state with a population of about four million, of whom two-thirds are Georgians, and the national minorities are mainly Russian, Armenian, and Azerbaijani.
 The geographical position of the country is due to the strategically advantageous junction of important communications from Europe to Asia.

 According to foreign researchers, the Georgian criminal traditions were formed long before the October Revolution.
 It is thanks to cooperation with the Georgian crime that the young and energetic Joseph Stalin so successfully engaged in robbing banks, extorting money and stealing property from wealthy citizens.
 In addition to the profit, the revolutionary criminal environment in Georgia contributed to the intimidation of competitors and the holding of high-profile terrorist acts.
 The rudiments of this system can be seen a century later, as they still permeate the country.

 The October Revolution transformed the Georgian underworld just as much as it changed other parts of society.
 Stalin's ascension to power was accompanied by the corresponding upward movement of representatives of Georgian society.
 Due to this, the degree of representation of Georgians in the Soviet hierarchy of power was disproportionately high.
 Interestingly, a similar process was observed in the Soviet criminal underground, where up to a third of strategically important positions were taken by immigrants from Georgia, while the share of the Georgian ethnic group in the general population of the USSR did not exceed 2%.